vijayypanchal/course-discovery/README.md

-Certainly!
-Below is a template for a **README.md** file for your project, which includes the setup instructions and other relevant information.

----

 # **Course Discovery Project**

 The **Course Discovery** project is designed to provide a platform for discovering and filtering various courses.
 This application uses **Laravel** for the backend and **Tailwind CSS** for the frontend, offering a responsive and user-friendly interface for browsing courses.